 ambitions alone.
-The Adelaide Health Innovation Partnership (AHIP) is an exciting collaborative venture between CALHN, The University of Adelaide and South Australian Health and Medical Research Institute (SAHMRI).
-This partnership provides operational efficiency as well as a strategic approach to projects, trials and research within the precinct.
+Our ongoing collaboration with The University of Adelaide and the South Australian Health and Medical Research Institute (SAHMRI) provides operational efficiency as well as a strategic approach to projects, trials and research within the precinct.

 CALHN also integrates research, education and health care through meaningful engagement with stakeholders.
-Once established by AHIP, the Academic Health Sciences Network will work closely with national and international allies to combine knowledge, ideas and expertise.
-AHIP is focused on attracting and retaining outstanding clinical research leaders and clinical scientists.
+Once established, the Academic Health Sciences Network will work closely with national and international allies to combine knowledge, ideas and expertise.
+The Network will assist our aims to attract and retain outstanding clinical research leaders and clinical scientists.
 Stimulating jobs growth, economic investment, and increased research grant funding in our state is also critical for the partnership.

 As an Academic Health Science Network its aim will be to deliver respected research comparable to that generated by other academic health science centres in America, Britain, the Netherlands, Sweden, Japan and Singapore.

 Our partners are not limited to those listed above.
 Improving partnership opportunities with South Australian local health networks will help to create new opportunities for all parties.
 Similarly, continued partnerships with the Commission on Excellence and Innovation in Health and Digital Health SA will help us to improve our ways of working in regards to research.

-The AHIP Academic Health Science Network will invest in areas of discovery health research such as genomics, proteomics and bioinformatics.
+The Academic Health Science Network will invest in areas of discovery health research such as genomics, proteomics and bioinformatics.
 It has access to specialists in disciplines such as engineering, physics, chemistry, mathematics, computing, engineering, and social sciences.